Skip to content

 NAD⁺ decline with age NAD⁺ falls with age, impairing mitochondrial function and sirtuin activity.
 Sinclair et al., Cell, 2013

 Circadian NAD⁺ rhythm NAD⁺/NAMPT oscillate with the clock; daytime is the natural “on” window.
-Ramsey et al., Science, 2009
+Peek et al., Science, 2013

 Study topic Summary of finding Reference